hpc2n/gpu-course/1.basics/1.compiling/README.md

  - Learn how to load the necessary modules on Kebnekaise.
  - Learn how to compile CUDA code.
- - Learn how to place jobs to batch queue.
+ - Learn how to place jobs to the batch queue.
  - Learn how to use the course reservations.

 ## Instructions